 Items I used for this Applesauce Recipe

-This is the first recipe I tried in the Instant Pot Duo Plus.
+This is the first recipe I tried out the Instant Pot Duo Plus.
 It has a few more smart functions added (sterilize, egg, cake) and I love the fancy blue digital display.
+Find it on Amazon.

 I love that my apple cutter takes cares of coring and cutting the apple into slices with just one quick move; though some arm strength is required.

-An Immersion Blender is absolutely the way to go for ultra smooth applesauce.
+An Immersion Blender is the way to go for ultra smooth applesauce.

 Similar recipes and recipes using applesauce you will love: